How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each light-orange coloured, round, flat-faced bevel-edged compressed tablet, scoreline on one side and plain on the reverse, contains hydrochlorothiazide 25 mg.
+Each light-orange-coloured, round, flat-faced, bevelled-edged compressed tablet, scoreline on one side and plain on the reverse, contains hydrochlorothiazide 25 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Yellow No. 6, lactose, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-Each light-orange coloured, round, flat-faced bevel-edged compressed tablet, engraved novo on one side and 50 under scoreline on the reverse, contains hydrochlorothiazide 50 mg.
+Each light-orange-coloured, round, flat-faced, bevelled-edged compressed tablet, engraved novo on one side and 50 under scoreline on the reverse, contains hydrochlorothiazide 50 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, FD&C Yellow No. 6, lactose, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.